Population: 23 in summer, 7 in winter.

 - Look for gold.
 Both Town of Chicken/The Goldpanner and Chicken Gold Camp & Outpost offer gold panning.
 Chicken Gold Camp also offers recreational mining on a claim.

-- Pedro Dredge No. 4, located at Chicken Gold Camp and Outpost, operated on Chicken Creek between 1959 and 1967, after mining Pedro Creek outside Fairbanks from 1938 until 1959.
+- Pedro Dredge No. 4, located at Chicken Gold Camp, operated on Chicken Creek between 1959 and 1967, after mining Pedro Creek outside Fairbanks from 1938 until 1959.
 On the National Register of Historic Places.

 - Experience frontier Alaska with a visit to Chicken Creek Saloon and Café at Beautiful Downtown Chicken.